-Once digital became “a thing” I had quickly moved to digital camera shooting starting with a tiny three megapixel Nikon Coolpix.
-At some point I had grown weary of carrying the Nikons with several lenses and had moved back to simple all-in-one cameras.
-After a couple of other point and shoot type cameras I realized that these cameras couldn’t perform well enough to allow me to catch all the shots I wanted so I eventually upgraded to a SLR buying a Canon 5D when that camera became available and, later, upgrading that to a Mark II.
-In another unsuccessful move to lower the weight I carry I now use two Sony full frame, thirty-six and forty-two megapixel, mirrorless cameras, a wide zoom on one and a tele-zoom on the other.
+Once digital became “a thing” I had quickly moved to digital camera shooting starting with a tiny three-megapixel Nikon Coolpix.
+At some point, I had grown weary of carrying the Nikons with several lenses and had moved back to simple all-in-one cameras.
+After a couple of other point and shoot type cameras I realized that these cameras couldn’t perform well enough to allow me to catch all the shots I wanted so I eventually upgraded to an SLR buying a Canon 5D when that camera became available and, later, upgrading that to a Mark II.
+In another unsuccessful move to lower the weight I carry I now use two Sony full-frame, thirty-six and forty-two megapixels, mirrorless cameras, a wide zoom on one and a tele-zoom on the other.
 (Oh, and a Canon fifty megapixel camera with 150-600mm lens for airshows).
+As of the end of 2019, I have now sold all of those cameras and use two 61-megapixel Sony A7r Mark IVs.
+I am very happy with them.
 Back in the day, before the world wide web, I learned as much as I could about computers and photography by using old-time text services such as Compuserve and People-Link, connecting with a telephone modem in the days that getting a simple network to actually work was as much pure magic as technology.
 I spent ages reading and asking questions on internet bulletin boards, now known as forums, It was always cheaper to fix something yourself rather than lug your machines into a shop somewhere and usually find that the employee knew less than you about what needed to be fixed.
 I still research every new purchase carefully.
 Being a bit of a geek, I always build my own computers and recently built my latest workstation from scratch, a dual (ten-core) Xeon, 64 gig RAM, powered computer.
-This machine boots from a tiny solid state drive fitted into a slot built right into the actual motherboard.
-It includes a huge amount of hard drive space including four SSDs in striped RAID that act as a temp folder for Photoshop, and provide cache for Bridge (always open on my third monitor so I can pull textures and skies etc. right into my open image in Photoshop) and Lightroom.
+This machine boots from a tiny solid-state drive fitted into a slot built right into the actual motherboard.
+It includes a huge amount of hard drive space including four SSDs in striped RAID that act as a temp folder for Photoshop, and provide a cache for Bridge (always open on my third monitor so I can pull textures and skies, etc. right into my open image in Photoshop) and Lightroom.
 It truly helps to speed up these programs and makes being creative easier when the software gets out of your way.
-I remember all to well the days when you waited minutes for a screen redraw after making even a tiny change to an image.
+I remember all too well the days when you waited minutes for a screen redraw after making even a tiny change to an image.
 I edit on a 27” Cintiq pen tablet/monitor with two 34” widescreen Dell monitors above it on a sit/stand desk so I can work longer without back problems.
-Not ever wanting to have that sinking feeling when you know you have lost files I backup my work to an eight (six terabyte each) drive Synology Diskstation server with a two drive failsafe.
+Not ever wanting to have that sinking feeling when you know you have lost files I backup my work to an eight (six terabyte each) drive Synology Diskstation server with a two-drive failsafe.

 So Pixielated Pixels!
 Why Pixies?
 Well I grew up in England and, when you are in the English countryside, there is almost always two or three Pixies hiding just outside of your peripheral vision!
 You can sense them even if you can't quite see them and you can be sure they are dreaming up some kind of gentle mischief!
 There is also an expression in parts of England to describe someone who seems in touch with different realities or perhaps just a little eccentric as being "off with the Pixies" or simply pixielated!
 I rather like that so maybe I'm "off with the Pixies" So, what's a Pixie anyway you ask?
 Wikipedia has an article on that at http://en.wikipedia.org/wiki/Pixie.
 My mother's family came from the west country and somebody in that wiki suggests that Pixie females mated with humans so who knows maybe there is a little Pixie blood running in my veins as I like so much to introduce a little "gentle mischief" into my images whenever I can!